Legal Sports Betting States: Where to Bet November 2024

 POINT SPREAD

-Point spread wagering is standard in basketball and football, among other sports.
+Point spread wagering is standard when you're using an online sports betting platform.
+These bets are common in basketball and football, among other sports.
 The sportsbook's oddsmakers will set a game's spread as either a negative or positive number.
 This number indicates the difference in scoring between two teams.

 Typically, the favorite in a match will have a negative number since they're expected to score more points than their opponent, and you're betting on the difference between the teams' scores.